 Accessories are your friend

 There are plenty of accessories out there to help you on your spacious fridge journey!
 Investing in a wine and bottle rack will save you heaps of shelf space and make you feel super organised.
-Some savvy space savers have been known to use a Lazy Susan in their so you can access all your condiments and never lose them in the back of the fridge again.
+Many savvy space savers have been known to use a Lazy Susan in their kitchen.
+They are super handy to access all your condiments and never lose them in the back of the fridge again.

 List it or lose it